UCAS code: A100

 The following are also accepted in lieu of A Levels:

-Irish Leaving Certificate: Three higher level subjects at Grade H1, including Biology, Chemistry and one other subject, and three at Grade H2, including English Language and Mathematics, taken in a single sitting.
+- Irish Leaving Certificate: Three higher level subjects at Grade H1, including Biology, Chemistry and one other subject, and three at Grade H2, including English Language and Mathematics.

-Scottish Highers: AAAAB or above taken in a single sitting and including Biology, Chemistry and three other subjects.
+- Scottish Highers: AAAAB or above and including Biology, Chemistry and three other subjects.

 Please note, we are unable to accept BTEC Extended Diploma qualifications for this course.
 All A Level qualifications, or accepted equivalents, must have been obtained within the two years prior to application.